How to Work for Google: 8 Actions That Can Make It a Reality

 That's what it's like to work at Google, at least according to those who love their jobs there.
 Like any other company, Google has some current and former employees who feel less satisfied or don't speak so glowingly about their experiences.
 Also, many Googlers have said that the work culture can vary—sometimes significantly—from one office to another.

 So, where is Google located?
-All over the world, in more than 150 cities across 50 countries.5 The company has numerous offices in North America and Europe.
-It also has multiple offices in regions like Latin America, Asia, Australia, New Zealand, Africa, and the Middle East.4 The head office, known as the "Googleplex," is located in Mountain View, California, which is part of Silicon Valley.
+All over the world, in more than 150 cities across 50 countries.
+The company has numerous offices in North America and Europe.
+According to the Google Careers website, the company also has multiple offices in regions like Latin America, Asia, Australia, New Zealand, Africa, and the Middle East.
+The head office, known as the "Googleplex," is located in Mountain View, California, which is part of Silicon Valley.

 Of course, many aspiring Googlers want to know how to work for Google from home.
 Here's the thing: Google prefers its employees to work at its offices.
 Despite creating multiple technologies (such as Google Drive and Google Hangouts) that make remote work easier, the company wants its employees to work together in the same settings as much as possible.